daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/src/SampleModule-CustomALC/README.md

             SharedDependency.dll
 ```

-`SampleModule.psd1` declares 2 nested modules: `NestedModules = @('Greeting.Init.dll', 'Greeting.Commands.dll')`.
+`SampleModule.psd1` declares a nested module: `NestedModules = @('Greeting.Commands.dll')`.

-`Greeting.Init.dll` contains no business logic of the module, but only a custom implementation of `AssemblyLoadContext` and the code that registers a handler to `AssemblyLoadContext.Default.Resolving` event when the module is loaded (of course, unregister when the module is removed).
+`Greeting.Commands.dll` references 2 dependencies: `SharedDependency.dll` and `LocalDependency.dll`.
+It contains:

-`Greeting.Commands.dll` contains the real business logic of the module and exposes the `Get-Greeting` cmdlet.
+1. [`CustomALC.cs`](./Commands/CustomALC.cs) - A custom implementation of `AssemblyLoadContext` and the code that registers a handler to `AssemblyLoadContext.Default.Resolving` event when the module is loaded (of course, unregister when the module is removed).
-It references 2 dependencies: `SharedDependency.dll` and `LocalDependency.dll`.
+2. [`Command.cs`](./Commands/Command.cs) - The real business logic of the module that exposes the `Get-Greeting` cmdlet.

 `LocalDependency.dll` contains the real business logic of the module, which acts like a utility assembly needed by `Greeting.Commands.dll`.
 It also references `SharedDependency.dll`.